An inexact infeasible arc-search interior-point method for linear optimization problems: Numerical experiments

-To solve the LESs inexactly, we employ the conjugate gradient (CG) method in Scipy package.
-Although we examined other iterative solvers than CG, the preliminary experiments showed that CG was the fastest inexact solver in II-arc.
+To solve the systems of linear equations inexactly, we employ preconditioned CG in Scipy.
+There are many other iterative solvers for solving systems, such as the minimum residual (MINRES), and the generalized minimum residual (GMRES) methods.
+The preliminary experiments showed that CG was the fastest inexact solver in Scipy for II-arc and II-line.

-The proposed method uses the MNES formulation in Section~\ref{section_proposed_method}, but preliminary experiments showed that MNES lacks numerical stability.
-Specifically, CG did not converge to a certain accuracy even when a preconditioner was employed, and the search direction did not satisfy \eqref{conditions_G_g_h_no_less_than_0}.
-A possible cause is that the condition number of the coefficient matrix $\hat{M}^k$ for MNES is extremely worse than that for NES; it is known that the condition number of MNES can grow up to the square of that of NES~\cite{monteiro2004uniform}.
+Although the proposed method adopts the MNES formulation in Section~\ref{section_proposed_method} for theoretical analysis, preliminary experiments revealed that MNES suffers from numerical instability in practice.
+In theory, the result of \citet{monteiro2004uniform} implies that MNES avoids the spectral deterioration of unpreconditioned normal equations.
+Despite this theoretical guarantee, the practical performance of iterative solvers such as CG on MNES may still be unsatisfactory in all test problems.
+In our implementation, the basis $\hat{B}$ required for constructing MNES is obtained using the maximum weight basis algorithm~\cite{monteiro2003convergence}, which relies on repeated rank computations to enforce linear independence.
+In finite precision arithmetic, this procedure may still result in a singular submatrix $A_{\hat{B}}$, or the repeated rank evaluations incur a substantial computational overhead for large-scale instances (see Section~\ref{section_stopping_criteria} for a detailed time-limit).